amas0/cmdstanpy/docsrc/users-guide/outputs.rst

     fit = model.sample(data=data_file, show_progress=False)

 This output is managed through the built-in :mod:`logging` module.
+For convenience, CmdStanPy provides the module-level `cmdstanpy.enable_logging()` and `cmdstanpy.disable_logging()` functions to simplify logging management.

 For example, it can be disabled entirely:

 .. ipython:: python

-    import logging
+    import cmdstanpy
-    cmdstanpy_logger = logging.getLogger("cmdstanpy")
-    cmdstanpy_logger.disabled = True
+    cmdstanpy.disable_logging();
     # look, no output!
     fit = model.sample(data=data_file, show_progress=False)

+We can re-enable this by calling `enable_logging()`:

+.. ipython:: python

+    cmdstanpy.enable_logging();
+    fit = model.sample(data=data_file, show_progress=False)

+These functions also work as context managers for more local control:

+.. ipython:: python

+    with cmdstanpy.disable_logging():
+        fit = model.sample(data=data_file, show_progress=False)

-Or one can remove the logging handler that CmdStanPy installs by default and install their own for more fine-grained control.
-For example, the following code sends all logs (including the ``DEBUG`` logs, which are hidden by default), to a file.
+For more fine-grained control, one can interact with the underlying `logging` library directly.
+For example, the following code installs a custom handler that sends all logs (including the ``DEBUG`` logs, which are hidden by default), to a file.

 DEBUG logging is useful primarily to developers or when trying to hunt down an issue.

 .. ipython:: python

+    import logging
+    cmdstanpy_logger = logging.getLogger("cmdstanpy")

     cmdstanpy_logger.disabled = False
     # remove all existing handlers